HEMODYNAMICS FOR THE SENIORS

 We can rephrase the discussion above the following way: Patients with abnormal hemodynamics are either hyper- or hypotensive, or hyper- or hypodynamic, or in a linear combination of both.
 Their abnormal hemodynamic state is a result of one or more of their hemodynamic modulators to be at an abnormal level.
 Abnormal hemodynamics caused by abnormal levels in hemodynamic modulators represents a majority of hypertensive cases.
 Their correct treatment involves identification of the modulator(s), which are at abnormal level and correcting them therapeutically.

 For instance for hypertension caused by hypervolemia, diuretics are the correct therapy.
 For hypertension caused by hyperinotropy, negative inotropes are the correct therapy (negative inotropes are one component of beta-blockers or calcium channel blockers).
-For hypertension caused by vasoconstriction, vasodilators or ACE-Inhibitors (Angiotensin Converting Enzyme Inhibitors = antivasoconstrictors) are the correct therapy.
+For hypertension caused by vasoconstriction, vasodilators, ACE-Inhibitors (Angiotensin Converting Enzyme Inhibitors = antivasoconstrictors) or ARBs (Angiotensin Receptor Blockers) are the correct therapy.
 For hypertension caused by a combination of hyperinotropy and vasoconstriction, calcium channel blockers are the correct therapy.
-For hypertension caused by vasoconstriction and hypervolemia, ACE-inhibitors and diuretics are the correct therapy…
+For hypertension caused by vasoconstriction and hypervolemia, ACE-inhibitors (or ARBs) and diuretics are the correct therapy…

 A physician treating hypertension the "conventional way" by administering antihypertensive medication through random selection, or recommendation of pharmacological company, is treating the symptom (i.e., the hypertension) and not the cause(s) – the abnormal levels in hemodynamic modulators.
 By treating blood pressure alone, he neglects his main responsibility for the well being of his patient, which is to produce normal perfusion of all his tissues.